kai-nehler/mantar/README.md

 #>
 #> Network was estimated using neighborhood selection on data with missing values.
 #> Missing data were handled using 'two-step-em'.
-#> The penalty term was log(n) and the 'and' rule was used for edge inclusion.
+#> The penalty term was bic and the 'and' rule was used for edge inclusion.
 #>
 #> The sample sizes used for the nodewise regressions were as follows:
 #> EmoReactivity     TendWorry    StressSens     SelfAware     Moodiness